akhileshthite/covid19-vaccine-finder/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 ---
-title: Issue Title
+title: Bug
 about: Fix bugs to help us improve the website.
-name: Bug
+name:
-label: Bug Report
+label: Bug
 Assignee: ''

 ---